jchristey/DH110-22f/InterfaceDesignSystem/README.md

 #### Shape
 ![shape variation](shape.png)

-The following samples have buttons with varied 'roundedness'
+The following samples have buttons with varied 'roundedness' – (from left to right):

 #1: 20